littleosbook/aenix/doc/book/io.md

 serial port in a file, effectively creating a logging mechanism for our operating system!

-## Different kinds of I/O
+## Different kinds of outputs
-There are usually two different ways to "talk" to the I/O hardware, _memory-mapped I/O_ and _I/O ports_.
+There are usually two different ways to "talk" to the hardware, _memory-mapped I/O_ and _I/O ports_.

 If the hardware uses memory-mapped I/O, then one